-What we know of as Lilian Ladouys today, began to gain fame in 1654 when it was known at that time under the name of La Doys.
+What we know of as Chateau Lilian Ladouys today, began to gain fame in 1654 when it was known at that time under the name of La Doys.
 As you can guess, in time, La Doys morphed into Ladouys, which is how the estate earned its name.
-During the 18th century, the property was purchased by the Barre family.
-The Barre family remained in charge of Chateau Lilian Ladouys for more than 150 years.
-By the early 1900’s, due to neglect and a lack of funds, Chateau Lilian Ladouys slipped into a dilapidated state.
-The owners of Lilian Ladouys were forced to sell some of their Saint Estephe vineyards to help pay off debts they had incurred.
+In those days, it was known as Chateau Ladouys.

 Chateau Lilian Ladouys the Modern Era

 The Lorenzetti family continued adding to their portfolio in the Medoc with the purchase of Chateau Pedesclaux and a smaller estate, also located in Pauillac, Haut Milon.
-In February, 2013, Jacky Lorenzetti added to their Bordeaux holdings with the purchase of 50% of Chateau dIssan in the Margaux appellation.
+In February 2013, Jacky Lorenzetti added to their Bordeaux holdings with the purchase of 50% of Chateau dIssan in the Margaux appellation.

 Chateau Lilian Ladouys Vineyard, Terroir, Grapes, Winemaking

-The 47 hectare Left Bank Bordeaux vineyard of Lilian Ladouys is planted to 58% Cabernet Sauvignon, 37% Merlot and 5% Cabernet Franc.
+The Petit Verdot vines were also a new addition to the varietal makeup.
 The vines are old at close to 40 years of age.
 The oldest vines are 60 years of age.
 The vine density ranges from 8,000 vines per hectare to 10,000 vines per hectare.
 The terroir is typical of St. Estephe with its gravel, clay and limestone soils.

-To produce the wine of Chateau Lilian Ladouys, vinification takes place in temperature controlled, stainless steel vats.
+To produce the wine of Chateau Lilian Ladouys, vinification takes place in temperature-controlled, stainless steel vats.
 48 vats in total are used.
 The vats range in size from 54 hectoliters to 172 hectoliters.
 Malolactic fermentation takes place in tank, with the exception of 10% of the fruit, which goes through malolactic fermentation in French oak barrels.

-Lilian Ladouys is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Lilian Ladouys is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Lilian Ladouys is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
+Lilian Ladouys is also good with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta.